Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Exchange Creation

-Anyone can create a new Exchange by calling `createExchange` on the Loopring contract.
-A small amount of LRC may need to be burned to create a new Exchange.
+Anyone can create a new exchange by calling `createExchange` on the Loopring contract.
+A small amount of LRC may need to be burned to create a new exchange.

-Exchange has an owner and an operator.
+An exchange has an owner and an operator.
 The owner is the only one who can call some functions related to the more business side of things, like registering tokens, putting the exchange in maintenance mode and setting the operator.
 The operator is responsible for committing and proving blocks.

 ### Exchange Staking

-Exchange stakes LRC.
-Anyone can add to the stake of exchange by calling `depositStake`, withdrawing the stake however is only allowed when the exchange is completely shut down (and all balances are withdrawn).
+An exchange stakes LRC.
+Anyone can add to the stake of an exchange by calling `depositStake`, withdrawing the stake however is only allowed when the exchange is completely shut down (and all balances are withdrawn).

 The stake ensures that the exchange behaves correctly.
 This is done by
 - burning the complete stake if a block isn't proven in time